How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly when to switch, how to compare quotes fairly, what to do about your escrow account, how to avoid coverage gaps, and what to expect when it comes to refunds and cancellation fees.
-By the end, you'll have everything you need to make a confident, money-saving switch.
+In this 2026 guide, you'll learn exactly when to switch, how to compare quotes fairly, what to do about your escrow account, how to avoid coverage gaps, and what to expect when it comes to refunds and cancellation fees.
+By the end, you'll have everything you need to make a confident, money-saving switch without triggering a lapse or losing valuable discounts.

 Key Pinch Points

-• Switch at renewal to avoid cancellation fees and coverage gaps
+• Shop 30 to 45 days before renewal to avoid coverage gaps

-• Always purchase your new policy before canceling the old one
+• Always activate your new policy before canceling the old

-• Notify your lender immediately when switching with an escrow account
+• Notify your lender immediately when escrow pays your premium

 Compare Home Insurance Plans in Ohio